If the boot fits, buy it, says Alun Davies. Here’s everything you need to know about motorcycle touring boots…

 First, have your feet measured – the best shops will have facilities to do this.
 Take your time trying on different styles and brands and you’ll find that some fit better than others.
 Then try on both boots and walk around the shop making sure you can wiggle your toes.
 There should be a space between your toes and the front/top of the boot; your heel should be held firmly in place, though, and not feel as though it’s raising up out of the boot.
 Also, make sure the widest part of the instep is a comfy fit with no pinching of the foot.

-Boots that are too tight will restrict circulation, which causes cold feet and can increase the chances of frost nip or frostbite if riding in severe winter temperatures, and at the very least make life seriously uncomfortable.
-Both over-tight and excessively loose boots can cause blisters, but if you can’t find a pair to fit spot-on then I’d advise going for something a little on the larger side and filling out with thicker socks or a change of insole.
+Motorcycle touring boots that are too tight will restrict circulation, which causes cold feet and can increase the chances of frost nip or frostbite if riding in severe winter temperatures, and at the very least make life seriously uncomfortable.
+Both over-tight and excessively loose motorcycle touring boots can cause blisters, but if you can’t find a pair to fit spot-on then I’d advise going for something a little on the larger side and filling out with thicker socks or a change of insole.

 And once you’ve found the right fit…